 About Me

-I also have many other research interests, including:
+I have many other research interests, including:

 • the nature and evolution of human morality and cooperation;